Skip to content

 Setting up message queue and consumer

-This guide will explain how to setup the services for the symfony messenger.
+This guide will explain how to setup the services for the Symfony Messenger.
 The services are not enabled by default.

 rabbitmq: